catyugu/hpc-fem-playground/.github/instructions/RULES.instructions.md

 22. **Plan and checklists:** For the future developers to take on your work, please always provide a plan document with clear todos and checklists.
 Before implementing anything, check out the document file.
 Whenever you finished something in the checklist, please update the document.
 23. **Proper cmake configuration:** Use CPM to mangage dependencies.
 After any update on cmake scripts, you should rerun configuration before rebuild.
 24. **Properly arrage the file:** Traditionally you shouldn't put more than 15 files in a directory.
 If you're doing so, you should consider refactoring.
+25. **Consider MPI parallelism:** Your code should be able to run in parallel with MPI without breaking down.
+Everytime you add a new functionality, your test shall include both the serial and parallel cases.